Infantry Squad Vehicle - Heavy (ISV-H) Commercial Solutions Opening (CSO)

 Quick Summary

-The Department of the Army has issued a Commercial Solutions Opening (CSO) for the Infantry Squad Vehicle - Heavy (ISV-H).
-This CSO seeks innovative commercial solutions to provide critical operational capabilities, including exportable power for tactical operations and onboard power for mission command.
-The acquisition process is streamlined for rapid award decisions, leveraging 10 U.S.C.
-4022 and DFARS Subpart 212-70.
-Responses are due by April 13, 2026.
+The Department of the Army has issued a Commercial Solutions Opening (CSO) for the Infantry Squad Vehicle - Heavy (ISV-H) program, seeking innovative commercial solutions to provide critical operational capabilities.
+This CSO, authorized under DFARS Subpart 212-70 and 10 U.S.C.
+3458/4022, aims to expedite the acquisition and delivery of advanced technologies for warfighters.
+Initial responses (White Papers) are due by April 13, 2026.

-- Phase 2: Engagement/Presentation (up to 5 days of engagements).
+- Phase 2: Engagement/Presentation

 Contract Details